Embed This Data

-Following independence from the United Kingdom in 1966, Lesotho was subject to frequent coups and foreign military interventions for nearly three decades.
-Lesotho is a parliamentary constitutional monarchy.
-King Letsie III is ceremonial head of state.
-Thomas Thabane, elected prime minister in May 2012, was forced to flee in August 2014 following an attempted coup by a renegade general.
-He was reinstated following a peace deal brokered by the South African government.
+Lesotho is a parliamentary constitutional monarchy, and King Letsie III is ceremonial head of state.
+Thomas Thabane, elected prime minister in May 2012, fled in August 2014 after an attempted coup.
+He returned four days later following a deal brokered by the South African government and fled again, along with other opposition leaders, in May 2015.
+General elections held in February 2015 were largely viewed as free and fair, and Pakalitha Mosisili is now prime minister in a coalition government.
 Geographically surrounded by and economically integrated with South Africa, Lesotho relies on customs duties from the Southern Africa Customs Union for government revenue and remittances from laborers employed in South Africa for much of its national income.
 Principal exports include diamonds and water.
-In 2012, one of the worst food crises in human history hit Lesotho after its crops failed due to extraordinary weather circumstances.
 Lesotho has the world’s third-highest HIV rate.

-In 2013, the water minister became the first cabinet member ever to be dismissed because of corruption.
-Corruption pervades all sectors of public service, and cronyism is prevalent in state bidding procedures.
+The August 2014 failed military coup shook Lesotho’s political institutions, temporarily closed the courts, and left lasting tensions.
+Corruption remains pervasive in all sectors of government and public services, and cronyism is prevalent in state bidding procedures.
 The judiciary is relatively independent but politicized and chronically underfunded.
 Protection of private property rights is ineffective, but expropriation is unlikely.

-Lesotho’s top individual income tax rate is 35 percent, and its top corporate tax rate is 25 percent.
+The top personal income tax rate is 35 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a value-added tax and a tax on dividends.
-Tax revenue equals about 36.1 percent of domestic output, and public expenditures have reached 61.1 percent of domestic production.
-Public debt is equivalent to about 40 percent of gross domestic product.
+Overall tax revenue equals 47.3 percent of national income.
+Government spending has reached over 60 percent of GDP.
+The deficit has been around 2 percent, and public debt equals about 46 percent of total domestic output.